-I was sitting beside my father when he took his last breath and went limp.
-I stayed with him for two hours while we waited for someone to pick him up.
+I was sitting beside my father when he took his last breath and while we waited for someone to pick him up.
 After the tears and prayers, time stretched like a rubber band.
 I kissed him to feel if he was still himself, soft and warm.
 I didn’t want him to turn cold in his bed as if he was unloved.

 Eventually, two men came to take him to the funeral parlor.
 It was the biggest shock of all.
 As they lifted him off the bed, his body collapsed inward like a string puppet being laid to rest.
 Without his heart and mind, he was a pile of useless pieces.
 I gave him one more kiss before they folded the flaps of the black rubber bag he left in.